Bit-Bytes-Bits/notes-keeper/README.md

 - A computer.
 * Visual studio code editor and these dependacies installed:

-          * React Router version 5.0.0.
+          * React Router version 5.0.0. : if you are to make changes locally.
           * JSON Server.
           * Prettier formater.
           * Node JS should be installed prior to executing the codes on your computer.